yijingch/afistforair.github.io/_posts/patient-pair/2021-07-06-patient-pair.md

 They shared a cell for a while.
 Made small talks.
-Swallowed the same packs of pills.
+Swallowed the same pack of pills.
 Heard halted sighs and replied with another.
 Played with relapses.
 Checked-in with doctors weekly.